dan-nagle/h2m/README.txt

 OPTIONS:

+-out=<string>
--out=<string>		The output file for the tool can be specified here as either a relative or absolute path.
+-o=<string>    		The output file for the tool can be specified here as either a relative or absolute path.

+-quiet
 -q			Supress warnings related to lines which have been commented out, usually statements, function definitions, comments, or unsupported macros.
 Errors involving unrecongized types, invalid names, critical errors such as failure to open the output file, and Clang errors will still be reported.

+-silent
 -s			Supress warnings related to lines which have been commented out as well as warnings related to unrecognized types and invalid names.
 Critical errors, such as failure to open the output file, and Clang errors will still be reported.

+-recursive
 -r			Recursively search through include files found in the main file.
 Run the translation on them in reversed order and link the produced modules with USE statements.
 Any given file will be included exactly once unless it cannot be found in